bcgov/gwells/setup/README.md

     export BASEURL=http://gwells-dev.pathfinder.gov.bc.ca/
     ```

-7. If everything is alright, you should be able to start the Django development server:
+6. Requirements

+    Install requirements (file in root of repo)

     ```
+    pip3 install -U -r ../requirements.txt
+    ```

+7. Create a development database.
+You may first have to assign the gwells user a password.

+    ```
+    python3 ../manage.py migrate
+    ```

+8. Start the Django development server.

+    ```
     python3 ../manage.py runserver
     ```

-8. Open your browser and go to http://127.0.0.1:8000/gwells, you will be greeted with a welcome page.
+9. Browse to http://127.0.0.1:8000/gwells, the welcome page.

 ## Deploying to OpenShift